 After the 16 seed lines have been established, the committee separates the teams from each seed line into the four regions so that in the end, each region will have one team from every seed line.
 For instance, all regions will only ever have one number 1 seed, one number 2 seed, one number 3 seed, and so forth.
 This seed list thus helps create a power balance across the field by ensuring that the four regions are all equally strong.

 How does the committee decide where the teams play?

 In a process called bracketing the field, teams within each of the four regions of the tournament are further separated into pods.
 Each region contains four pods, and each pod contains four teams.
 The first pod will include seeds 1, 16, 8, and 9; the second pod will include seeds 4, 13, 5, 12; the third pod will include seeds 2, 15, 7, 10; and the fourth pod will include seeds 3, 14, 6, and 11.
 By making sure that the seeds in every pod add up to 34, the committee further ensures the even power balance.

 Every region also has eight distinct locations, each of which will host one of the total eight regional games.
-The committee then assigns two locations for each pod one site for the First Round, another for the Second Round.
+The committee then assigns two locations for each pod, one site for the First Round and another for the Second Round.

 At last, once the committee has separated all the teams into their pods and assigned each pod to two distinct regional locations, Selection Sunday will officially be underway.
 And we all know what that means: March Madness, in all its glorious, crazy frenzy, has finally begun!
 Now get out there and put your newly-acquired terms to good use!